 SI.
-Name of the Statute Nature of dues Amount Rs.
-(In Lacs) Financial year to which the Amount Relates Forum where dispute is pending 1.
+Name Nature of Amount Rs.
+Financial year to Forum where of the Statute dues (In Lacs) which the Amount dispute is Relates pending 1.
 Sales Tax Sales Tax 29.51 2013-2014 Comm.
 Commercial Tax - Bhopal

 - (viii) According to the information and explanations given to us and on the basis of our examination of the company, the company has not surrendered or disclosed any transaction, previously unrecorded as income in the books of account, in the tax assessments under the income-tax Act, 1961 as income during the year. - (ix) a) According to the information and explanations given to us and based on our examination of the records of the Company, the company has not defaulted in any repayment of loans or other borrowings or on the payment of interest thereon to any lender during the year.